 Click Here for the previous version of the benchmark

 Several analytic frameworks have been announced in the last year.
-Among them are inexpensive data-warehousing solutions based on traditional Massively Parallel Processor (MPP) architectures (Redshift), systems which impose MPP-like execution engines on top of Hadoop (Impala, HAWQ) and systems which optimize MapReduce to improve performance on analytical workloads (Shark, Stinger/Tez).
-This benchmark provides quantitative and qualitative comparisons of five systems.
-It is entirely hosted on EC2 and can be reproduced directly from your computer.
+Among them are inexpensive data-warehousing solutions based on traditional Massively Parallel Processor (MPP) architectures (Redshift), systems which impose MPP-like execution engines on top of Hadoop (Impala, HAWQ), and systems which optimize MapReduce to improve performance on analytical workloads (Shark, Stinger/Tez).

 This remains a work in progress and will evolve to include additional frameworks and new capabilities.
 We welcome contributions.